SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 15. The file is now uploaded and available in the data lake.
 <br>![](/exercises/ex1/images/Ex01_Part02_15.png)

+You have now uploaded a dataset from a local flat file to a cloud data lake data repository using SAP Data Intelligence..

 ## Enrich Dataset and Isolate Data Quality Issues

 After completing these steps you will have created a new dataset using self-service data preparation.
 This new dataset will help to easily isolate invalid claims.
+Additionally you will profile this dataset, add a rating and description and publish it in the catalog so it can be easily retrieved.

 1. Click 'More Actions'.
 <br>![](/exercises/ex1/images/Ex01_Part04_01.png)